 Admission to the Adams Museum is by donation; the Days of '76 Museum is $10 for adults, $5 for children ages 6 – 12 and free to children 5 and under; the Historic Adams House is $12 for adults, $5 for children ages 6 – 12 and free to children 5 and under.
 Admission tickets can be purchased in advance online at DeadwoodHistory.com, the museum registers, and the Deadwood Visitor Centers.

 Admission to The Brothel Deadwood is $15 per person.
-You must be at least 16 years old to participate.
+Suggested for individuals 16 years old or older.
 Purchase tickets online at DeadwoodBrothel.com or call 605-722-4800 for more information.
 Tickets are also available at the museum registers and the Deadwood Visitor Centers.

 The Homestake Adams Research and Cultural Center (HARCC) is open from 10:00 a.m. to 4:00 p.m., Monday through Friday.

 Free admission is offered to the Adams Museum, Days of '76 Museum, and Historic Adams House for all DHI members.
 Membership helps DHI fund a variety of museum offerings by providing history enrichment opportunities to thousands of children and adults both locally and globally.
 Every form of support, whether it is an individual membership or a donation, is deeply appreciated.
 For information on becoming a member please call 605-722-4800.

 We inspire the global community by preserving and celebrating the cultural heritage of Deadwood and the Black Hills in the context of the American West through exceptional exhibits, innovative educational programs, and access to extensive collections in unique settings.